fatdogsp/fatdogsp.github.io/_posts/assetstore/2026-01-11-HDRP-URP-Assets.md

 ## Key Goals

-+ Bring all HDRP rendering features to URP
++ Bring core HDRP rendering features to URP
 + Use them in my indie game, **Last Breath**

 ## Published in 2025